Wirecloud/wirecloud/docs/administration_guide.md

 $ python manage.py populate
 ```

-Also, WireCloud 1.0 provides support for real time synchronization using web
+Also, WireCloud 1.0 provides support for real-time synchronization using web
+sockets, see the [Enabling the real-time synchronization
+support](installation_guide#enabling-the-real-time-synchronization-support)
-sockets, see the section for instructions on how to enable it.
+section for instructions on how to enable it.

 ## From 0.8.x to 0.9.x